marcebenitez2/Marcebenitez2/README.md

-# 💫 About Me:
+# 💫 About Me

-Hello coders 👋<br>I'm Marcelo Benitez.
-I'm 22 years old, I'm studying my last year as a Software Developer.
-I am not currently working.
-Here I upload some of the projects I use to learn day by day. <br>Enjoy as much as you want.
-If you have any doubt, don't hesitate to contact me ❤️‍🩹
+Hello coders 👋
+I'm Marcelo Benitez, a 22-year-old Software Developer currently in my last year of studies.
+I work at **LumarSoft**, a freelance development company where I focus on creating innovative and efficient software solutions.

+In my free time, I enjoy learning and improving my skills through personal projects, many of which I share here.

+Feel free to explore my work, and if you have any questions, don't hesitate to contact me.
+Happy coding! ❤️‍🩹

 ## 🌐 Socials: